Nano Dimension's Chairman and - GuruFocus.com

-Waltham, Mass., March 20, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, addresses the plan for video releases in the upcoming weeks.
+An Explanation on Why The Meeting and Therefore The Vote Were Invalid

-The Company hopes shareholders will find the release of these videos as an opportunity to update themselves and interact with the Company.
+Waltham, Mass., March 22, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, explains the falsity of the shareholder vote called by Murchinson Ltd. (“Murchinson”) and how its results are invalid.

 About Nano Dimension